mszegedy/plea/story/ch-6.md

 Alexey grimaced at the memory of the most recent spirit-binding he was party to.
 It was a funeral he attended at the age of six, officiated by his mother.
 She had made a contract with the deceased that upon her death, one of her bones would become an idol for the disease spirit that was killing her.
 Like most Ryzhaya rites, this was considered very unnatural and unclean within the local religious canon, and the controversy it stirred up had deepened the stigma of the Ryzhaya name to its present state, leading directly to the predicament Alexey and his friends faced today.

-"It's... kind of a drag," he sighed.
+"It's… kind of a drag," he sighed.
 "I don't think we could pull one off right now.
 You need a sick person, and a way to treat their sickness."

-"So, like, when we take our meds..."
+"So, like, when we take our meds…"

 Alexey frowned.
 "Yeah.
 When we take our meds, we're treating a disease.
 We could siphon off some of our depression and whatever into idols.
 If we had meds.
 Which we don't."